 The project will proceed "whenever he feels comfortable," said Cemetery Commissioner Whit Sprague.

 Spero said Bilodeau considered using a Bobcat to plow the snow cover off the grass to allow the ground to freeze.
-Dropping the tree with chain saws has been dismissed
+Dropping the tree with chain saws has been dismissed as a risk to the grounds and the rock walls that surround the acre-sized historical cemetery.

 However, the timing must be right in that heavy equipment could also damage the grounds and collapse sections of the earth where voids may exist atop graves.
 Ideally, the temperatures will persistency hover below the freezing to allow the project to proceed shortly, the commissioners said Monday.